birkland/ocfl-rfc-demo/docs/0003-truncated-ntuple-layout.md

 ## URI structure

-An `ocfl_layout.json` file MUST be present in the OCFL object root.
+An `ocfl_layout.json` file MUST be present in the OCFL storage root.
 The `url` value MUST contain a URL that begins with `https://birkland.github.io/ocfl-rfc-demo/0003-truncated-ntuple-layout`, and MUST contain query parameters `n` and `depth` representing tuple length `N` and depth `D`, respectively.
 A parameter `encoding` MAY be provided.
 If present, it MUST be one of the values listed in the [encodings](#Encodings) table.
 If `encoding` is not present, then OCFL object IDs are used in the path generation without any encoding.